-Under the Antimonopoly Act before its amendment by the 1998 Act Amending the Antimonopoly Act, any domestic company (excluding companies engaged in the financial business) or foreign company (excluding companies engaged in financial services) with total assets exceeding 2 billion yen was required to submit a stockholding report within three months of the end of each business year if it owned shares in a domestic company.
-However, under the Antimonopoly Act following the amendment, a company with total assets exceeding 2 billion yen and a sum of total assets of 10 billion yen is required to submit a stockholding report in the case that it acquires or owns more than 10%, 25%, or 50% of the shares of a domestic company with total domestic sales exceeding 1 billion yen.
+Under the Antimonopoly Act, before its amendment by the 1998 Act Amending the Antimonopoly Act, any domestic company (excluding companies engaged in the financial business) or foreign company (excluding companies engaged in financial services) with total assets exceeding 2 billion yen was required to submit a stockholding report within three months of the end of each business year if it owned shares in a domestic company.
+However, under the Antimonopoly Act following the amendment, a company with total assets exceeding 2 billion yen and a sum of total assets of 10 billion yen is required to submit a stockholding report in the case that it acquires or owns more than 10%, 25%, or 50% of the shares of a domestic company with total assets of more than 1 billion yen or a foreign company with total domestic sales exceeding 1 billion yen.